jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Evolution needs us to buy solar-power roofs, install a Hydroloop water reuser, start a 3D printing business in the garage.
 These are the new technologies that put levers of power in our hands.
-We've already seen how we can connect with each other in the mass-collaboration economy to help solve our—and therefore our society' s—problems.
+We've already seen how we can use them to connect with each other in the mass-collaboration economy to help solve our problems.

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?